kratzert/kratzert.github.io/_posts/2016/2016-02-12-understanding-the-gradient-flow-through-the-batch-normalization-layer.markdown

 # Finally: The Backpass of the Batch Normalization

 In the comments of aboves code snippet I already numbered the computational steps by consecutive numbers.
-The Backpropagation follows these steps in reverse order.
+The Backpropagation follows these steps in reverse order, as we are literally backpassing through the computational graph.
 We will know take a more detailed look at every single computation of the backwardpass and by that deriving step by step a naive algorithm for the backward pass.

 ### Step 9